What Is Clicker Training For Cats? Does It Work?

 Getting started is easy.
 You just need a few supplies to teach a basic behavior: a clicker and reinforcers.

 A word on clickers: not all clickers are a great idea for cats.
 Many are too loud and can spook cats.
-I use the Clicino Clicker Ring because it’s quiet enough that it won’t scare a cat and it frees up a hand for training.
+I use the Clicino Clicker Ring because it’s quiet enough that it won’t scare a cat.
+Because it’s a ring, it frees up a hand for training.
 If you want to go with a more basic clicker, a plastic clicker is a good choice.

 Once you have your supplies, getting started is relatively easy.
 Pick out a behavior you want your cat to do and wait for them to do it.
 Click when they do it and give them the reinforcer.
 Wait for them to do the same behavior again and then click.
 Repeat this a lot and you’ll start seeing your cat do more and more!